316 South Baylen St.

-While at Cumberland, Robert won several awards for both his legal writing and trial advocacy skills.
+Robert is a graduate of the Cumberland School of Law in Birmingham, Alabama.
+In addition to graduating with scholastic honors, he won several awards for both his legal writing and trial advocacy skills.
 He received the Book Award in Basic Skills in Trial Advocacy (a mock-trial class), and was awarded Scholar of Merit for writing the best Appellate Brief in his legal writing section.
 Robert was also a member of Cumberland’s National Trial Team in both his second and third years.
 In 2010, he and two other Trial Team members competed in the Texas Young Lawyers’ Association (TYLA) National Trial Competition and were awarded Regional Champions.
 Upon graduation, he was recognized for his endeavors by earning the American Board of Trial Advocates (ABOTA) Award.
-Robert was also an active member of Cumberland’s American Journal of Trial Advocacy, where he served as a Senior Associate Editor.
+Robert was also an active member of Cumberland’s American Journal of Trial Advocacy, where he served as a senior associate editor.
 While serving on the Journal, Robert composed a student piece that was published in the Journal, and his article on the United States Supreme Court’s ruling in Melendez-Diaz v.
 Massachusetts was awarded the King Lyons Senior Writing Award.